fkmiec/goscript/README.md

 ### Get Path to Source File (support editing)

 With the --name option, a copy of the source code is saved in the project src directory under that name.
 You can then use the --path option to print the path to the specified source file so that you can open it in your favorite editor and make updates.
-When done, calling goscript with the just the --name option (without --code or --file) will cause the updated source file to be recompiled.
+When done, calling goscript with just the --name option (without --code or --file) will cause the updated source file to be recompiled.
 Of course, you can navigate to the project folder and compile manually, but using **goscript** helps to ensure consistency.

 ```
 > $ goscript --name 'shebang' --file ./tmp.go